KonaTeam/kona-api/sections/conversations.md

 ------------
 `GET /conversations` will return all active conversations.

+### Sort parameters
+`GET /conversations?order_by=created_at` to sort the result by create date from the latest to the oldest.

+`GET /conversations?order_by=updated_at` to sort the result from the latest to the oldest based on when the calendar event's metadata (i.e name, notes, start date etc.) was last updated.

 ### Filter parameters
 `GET /conversations?space_id=:space_id` will return all active conversations for :space_id.